digitalfabrik/integreat-app/native/docs/build-configs.md

 ## Using a Build Config

-Build configs are used in two different places: In the javascript code during runtime and in gradle and XCode during the build process.
+Build configs are used in two different places: In the Typescript code during runtime and in the Gradle and XCode during the build process.
-Therefore, the build config has to be defined when compiling the javascript bundle AND when building the native container.
+Therefore, the build config has to be defined when compiling the Typescript bundle _and_ when building the native container.

 ### Runtime (Javascript)